Xorboo/AntiChoker/README.md

 ## Hardware

 - ESP32.
 [XIAO ESP32S3](https://www.seeedstudio.com/XIAO-ESP32S3-p-5627.html) was used, but any similar chip should work.
-COnsider using a chip with integrated Stemma QT connector (like [Adafruit QT Py RP2040](https://www.adafruit.com/product/4900)) to avoid unnecessary soldering.
+Consider using a chip with integrated Stemma QT connector (like [Adafruit QT Py RP2040](https://www.adafruit.com/product/4900)) to avoid unnecessary soldering.
 Processes air quality and displays it on the LED strip (also sends over MQTT if needed)
 - [Adafruit SGP40 Air Quality Sensor Breakout](https://www.adafruit.com/product/4829).
 Monitors air quality and gives it out in `[0-500]` range
 - Any suitable LED strip (1 LED/cm is preferrable)
 - An actual choker to attach the stip.
 This can potentially hold just on the led strip, but having a choker gives control over the length and a decent base